wet-boew/wet-boew-api-standards/README.md

 ## Official Languages

-For fields containing language content all languages are returned in a nested manner with BCP-47 language codes used as keys.
+Best practice: For fields containing language content all languages are returned in a nested manner with BCP-47 language codes used as keys.

     {
         "title": {